Info

 Sales for Nerds

 The podcast for technical people who find themselves responsible for sales and marketing, because they started a company or got promoted.
 We interview experts and other technical folks who have figured out how to hack the sales and marketing world the way they used to hack code.
 Don't believe the myth that only natural sales people can sell.
-New episodes every 2 weeks.
+New episodes every month.

 RSS Feed Subscribe in Apple Podcasts